itodotimothy6/tilt_action/README.md

 To use this package add tilt_action to your as a [dependency to your pubsec.yaml](https://flutter.dev/docs/development/packages-and-plugins/using-packages)

 ## Example
+Testing on a physical device is highly recommended
 ```
 class _TiltActionDemoState extends State<TiltActionDemo> {
   String text;